Rigidity of Kobayashi isometries of a class of 2-dimensional Lempert manifolds: Preliminaries

 For a closed convex set $D\subset \CC^n$, let $p\in \partial D$, a \emph{face} $\mathscr{F}\subsetneq \CC^n$ is the maximal real affine subspace of $\CC^n$ such that $p\in O_{p}\subset \partial D\cap \mathscr{F} $, where $O_{p}$ is an open subset of $\mathscr{F}$ that contains $p$.
-By maximal we mean that if there exists another proper affine subspace, say $V_{0}$ such that $p\in \Tilde{O_p}\subset \partial D\cap V_0$ then $V_0\subset \mathscr{F}$.
+By maximal, we mean that if there exists another proper affine subspace, say $V_{0}$ such that $p\in \Tilde{O_p}\subset \partial D\cap V_0$ then $V_0\subset \mathscr{F}$.

-The face is an affine space $\mathscr{F}\subset\CC^n$ and can be written as $\mathscr{F}=p + \mathcal{L}$ where $\mathcal{L}$ is a maximal linear vector space, we will refer to it as \emph{linear face}.
-It is worthwhile to mention that the affine faces (respectively, linear faces) between two compact convex sets are preserved under $\RR$-linear isomorphisms that map the two compact convex sets bijectively.
+The face is an affine space $\mathscr{F}\subset\CC^n$ so it can be written as $\mathscr{F}=p + \mathcal{L}$ where $\mathcal{L}$ is a linear vector space.
+We will refer to $\mathcal{L}$ as a \emph{linear face}.
+It is worth noting that the affine faces (respectively, linear faces) between two compact convex sets are preserved under $\RR$-linear isomorphisms that map the two compact convex sets bijectively.

 \begin{lemma} Let $I:=\bigcap_{i=1}^{k}\{X\in\CC^2:\abs{T_{i}(X)}\leq 1\}$, where $T_{i}:\CC^2\to \CC$ are complex linear maps and $k\geq3$ is the minimal number that defines $I$.
 Let $q\in\partial I$ be a boundary point, such that $\abs{T_{i}(q)}=1$ for exactly one $i$, $1\leq i \leq k$ then the faces through $q$ are of the form $\mathscr{F}_{q}=q+Ker(T_{i})$. \end{lemma} \begin{proof} $I$ is a closed convex set. $\mathscr{F}_{q}$ as defined above, is an affine space containing $q$, we need to show that it is maximal.
 Let $\Tilde{\mathscr{F}}$ be any other (real)affine space passing through $q$. where $\Tilde{O}_{q}$ is an open set in $\Tilde{\mathscr{F}}$.
 Let $v$ be a vector in the linear vector space assigned to the affine space $\Tilde{\mathscr{F}}$.
 We can find $\epsilon>0$ such that $q+tv\in \Tilde{O}_{q}$, $|t|<\epsilon$.
 We have $|T_{i}(q+tv)|\leq 1$ such that $\abs{T_{i}(q)}=1$, $|t|<\epsilon$.